Buddhist Recovery Program

 Tuesday 7pm-8pm (Buddha for You Hall): "Sit and Share.”
 An evening of Dharma practice and discussion.
 This peer-lead group begins with a period of silent meditation after which the leader will introduce a topic for group sharing that may include the Four Noble Truths, Eight-Fold Path, Mindfulness, Loving-kindness, Compassion or other Buddhist topics from a recovery perspective.

-Thursday 7pm-8pm (Buddha for You Hall): “Mindfulness and the 12 Steps.”
-Uses the book by Thérèse Jacobs-Stewart for study, sharing and practice.
+Thursday 7pm-8pm (Buddha for You Hall): Uses the Pair of books "One Breath at a Time" and “Buddhism and 12 Steps Workbook” by Kevin Griffin for study, sharing and practice.

 Sunday 10am-11:30am (Main Hall): “Buddhist Step Study.”
 Focuses on a step a month, January-December, and uses a variety of books to study the traditional 12 Steps as outlined in “Alcoholics Anonymous,” drawing on Buddhism to highlight the similarities in each tradition to enhance the spiritual experience of the participant.
 Peer-lead.